bgottlob/app-sec-assignment1/gottlob_brandon_report1.md

 I do not suspect there will be any major memory allocation bugs that have not been caught while initally writing this code, but there may be some minor ones since manual memory allocation is error prone in general.

 ## Valgrind Output
-All of the following Valgrind output was run against the source code for the initial implementation tag: https://github.com/bgottlob/app-sec-assignment1/releases/tag/v0.1
+All of the following Valgrind output was run against the source code for the initial implementation tag: [https://github.com/bgottlob/app-sec-assignment1/releases/tag/v0.1](https://github.com/bgottlob/app-sec-assignment1/releases/tag/v0.1)

-Valgrind output running the main function in `spell_check.c`:
+\noindent Valgrind output running the main function in `spell_check.c`:

 ```
 $ valgrind -s --leak-check=full ./spell_check testcorpus.txt wordlist.txt